Teradata Table Design Checklist

 - There were 4 NUSIs defined in the table.

-This is always an emergency solution because the table is then in an inconsistent state!
+This is always an emergency solution since it renders the table inconsistent.

-The combination of the SET table, four secondary indices, and the enormous skew had led to this catastrophic result.
+The catastrophic outcome was caused by the combination of the SET table, four secondary indices, and significant skew.

-This problem could have been prevented with the above method.
+This issue could have been avoided with the aforementioned approach.

 8. Can Columns Be Normalized On The Fly With Temporary Tables?